Battle of Fishguard: Initial actions

-Battle aversion
+French defeat

 By the morning of 23 February, the French had moved two miles inland and occupied strong defensive positions on the high rocky outcrops of Garnwnda and Carngelli, gaining an unobstructed view of the surrounding countryside.
 Meanwhile, 100 of Knox's men had yet to arrive, and he discovered he was facing a force of nearly ten times the size of his own.
 Many local inhabitants were fleeing in panic, but many more were flocking into Fishguard armed with a variety of makeshift weapons, ready to fight alongside the Volunteer Infantry.
-Knox was faced with three choices: attack the French, defend Fishguard or retreat towards the reinforcements from Haverfordwest.
+Knox was faced with three choices: attack the French, defend Fishguard, or retreat toward the reinforcements from Haverfordwest.
 He quickly decided to retreat and gave orders to spike the nine cannon in Fishguard Fort, which the Woolwich gunners refused to do.
 At 9 a.m., Knox set off towards his rear, sending out scouts continuously to reconnoitre the French.
 Knox and his 194 men met the reinforcements led by Lord Cawdor at 1:30 p.m. at Treffgarne, eight miles south of Fishguard.
-After a short dispute over who was in charge, Cawdor assumed command and led the combined British forces towards Fishguard.
+After a short dispute over who was in charge, Cawdor assumed command and led the combined British forces toward Fishguard.

 By now, Tate was having serious problems of his own.
-Discipline among the convict recruits had collapsed once they discovered the locals' supply of wine, which was acquired from a Portuguese ship that was wrecked on the coast several weeks previously.
+Discipline among the convict recruits had collapsed once they discovered the locals' supply of wine, which had been acquired from a Portuguese ship that was wrecked on the coast several weeks previously.
 Morale overall was low, and the invasion was beginning to lose its momentum.
 Many convicts rebelled and mutinied against their officers, and many other men had simply vanished during the night.
 Those troops left to him were the French regulars, including his Grenadiers.
 The rest mainly lay drunk and sick in farm houses all over the Llanwnda Peninsula.
 Instead of welcoming Tate's invaders, the Welsh had turned out to be hostile, and at least six Welsh and French had already been killed in clashes.
-Tate's Irish and French officers counselled surrender, since the departure of Castagnier with the ships that morning meant there was no way to escape.
+Tate's Irish and French officers counselled surrender, because the departure of Castagnier with the ships that morning meant there was no way to escape.

 By 5 p.m., the British forces had reached Fishguard.
 Cawdor decided to attack before dusk.
 His 600 men, dragging their three cannon behind them, marched up narrow Trefwrgi Lane from Goodwick toward the French position on Garngelli.
 Unknown to him, Lieutenant St. Leger and the French Grenadiers had made their way down from Garngelli and prepared an ambush behind the high hedges of the lane.
 Before it could happen, Cawdor called off his attack and returned to Fishguard due to the failing light.